FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/lb_monitor_v2.md

     for a passing HTTP(S) monitor.
 You can either specify a single status like "200", or a range like "200-202".

+* `port` - (Optional) Specifies the health check port.
+The value ranges from 1 to 65536.

 * `admin_state_up` - (Optional) The administrative state of the monitor.
     A valid value is true (UP) or false (DOWN).

-* `port` - (Optional) Specifies the health check port.
-The value ranges from 1 to 65536.
+* `tenant_id` - (Optional) The UUID of the tenant who owns the monitor.
+    Only administrative users can specify a tenant UUID other than their own.
+    Changing this creates a new monitor.

 ## Attributes Reference